 Opt for a thick moisturizing product that can penetrate deep into skin.
 This can provide long-lasting hydration.

 If you know that certain things trigger your eczema, try to stay away from them.
 For example, avoid pollen by staying inside during allergy season, steer clear of pets you’re allergic to, or avoid harsh soaps and detergents.

 Take time to read the labels on all of your products.
 Opt for more plant-based cleaners to help keep your skin safe.
 Stay away from parabens, phthalates, and other chemicals that may irritate your skin.

 If you must handle a product that you know causes problems, do everything possible to avoid direct contact.
 For instance, wear disposable gloves.

 3) Manage Stress

-Stress can make your eczema worse.
+Your mind and body are connected in inexplicable ways.
+This means that emotional stressors can manifest in physical symptoms.
+In other words, stress can make your eczema worse.
 So, if you're feeling overwhelmed, take some time for yourself every day to relax.